rahulsarathy/yield-curve/README.md

 # yield-curve

-Displays yield curve from treasury.gov
+Displays yield curve from [treasury.gov](https://treasury.gov).

 # To run

-open up index.html in browser
+Run `./manage.py runserver` in your terminal.